Enhancing Visual Representation with Textual Semantics: Textual Semantics-Powered Prototypes for Heterogeneous Federated Learning: Experiments

 \subsection{Comparison with SOTA Methods}

 \textbf{Performance under Different Data Heterogeneity Scenarios.} As shown in Table~\ref{tab:effect of data hetero}, the results reveal that: (1) \methodname{} significantly outperforms existing prototype-based methods (FedProto, FedTGP, AlignFed) by up to 4.20\%, demonstrating that incorporating rich semantic relationships from the textual modality effectively enhances prototype quality, thereby improving client model performance.
 (2) \methodname{} consistently surpasses all SOTA methods, with a maximum performance gain of 3.26\%.
 (3) The performance improvement of \methodname{} over SOTA methods is more pronounced under strong data heterogeneity, indicating that \methodname{} is more robust to heterogeneous data distributions.
-This robustness stems from the fact that prototypes constructed using LLMs and PLMs are less affected by local data distribution shifts. \definecolor{c1}{RGB}{189,230,205} \definecolor{c2}{RGB}{228,238,188} \definecolor{c3}{RGB}{255,248,197} \definecolor{c4}{RGB}{238,238,238} \textbf{Performance under Different Model Heterogeneity Scenarios.} As presented in Table~\ref{tab:effect of model hetero}, our approach consistently outperforms all SOTA methods by up to 3.55\% across different model architectures, demonstrating its adaptability across diverse model structures. \definecolor{c1}{RGB}{189,230,205} \definecolor{c2}{RGB}{228,238,188} \definecolor{c3}{RGB}{255,248,197} \definecolor{c4}{RGB}{238,238,238} \textbf{Performance in Cross-device Scenarios.} To simulate the cross-device setting, we set the client number to 50, 100, and 200, with 20\% of clients participating in each round.
-Considering the limited computational capacity of mobile devices, we set the batch size to 10 and the number of local epochs $E_c$ to 1.
-As shown in Table~\ref{tab:cross device}, our method outperforms all SOTA methods, demonstrating its robustness with increased clients and unstable participation.
+This robustness stems from the fact that prototypes constructed using LLMs and PLMs are less affected by local data distribution shifts.
+In addition, we also validate the performance of \methodname{} under different model heterogeneity scenarios.
+Please refer to Appendix~D for detail.

 \textbf{Performance on General Test Set.} Retaining model generalization is a critical concern in FL.
 Current HtFL methods mostly focus on boosting personalization (\ie, local accuracy) while overlooking generalization on balanced datasets (\ie, global accuracy).
 We plot both local and global accuracy for different methods in Fig.~\ref{fig:global acc}.
 As shown, some approaches (\eg, FedKD and FML) improve local accuracy but sacrifice global accuracy.
 By contrast, our method achieves both strong local and global accuracy.